creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-05-31-jean-zay-ultimate-guide.md

 ***********************************************************************
 ```

-You've now successfully connect to Jean Zay platform.
-Don't get too excited because you've to wait for another 12-24 hours before running any code as Jean Zay has to verify your IP address. 😄
+You've now successfully connected to the Jean Zay platform.
+Don't get too excited because you'll have to wait another 12-24 hours before running any code because Jean Zay needs to verify your IP address. 😄

-For future connections, you can continue to use your password.
-However, I would recommend you to log in using your private ssh key.
-To do so, you've to store your public key in the `authorized_keys` file on Jean Zay and your private key in `~/.ssh/` on tux or your local machine.
+You can still use your password for future connections.
+However, I recommend that you log in with your private ssh key.
+To do this, you'll need to store your public key in the `authorized_keys` file on Jean Zay and your private key in `~/.ssh/` on tux or your local machine.

-To transfer your public key into the `authorized_keys` file on Jean Zay, simply type these on your local machine:
+To transfer your public key to the `authorized_keys` file on Jean Zay, simply type this on your local machine:

 ```shell
 # Make sure your private key has the correct permission